Ethiopia Jimma Limu Gera Farm 74112 Washed G1

 74112

 A varietal developed in the 1970’s at JARC for resistance to the coffee berry disease, 74112 is from the Metu-Bishari forest and was released in 1979 for disease resistance and yield potential.
-Its trees are also small and compact, and thrives in climates similar to those of the original mother trees.

 Washed G1